josedlpozo/got-challenge-for-android/README.md

 ###### Some optional tasks to do:

 1. Tests the main logic and a high level flows.
-2. Add transitions between list and detail
+2. Add transitions between list and detail --> SharedElementTransition DONE
 3. Add parallax effect into detail page --> DONE

 ###### Once you've finished